radiant-network/radiant-portal-sandbox/README.md

 ## Pre-building the Radiant task operator image (~6 minutes)

-(This step is optional if you have access to the `radiant-network` Github packages, otherwise it is required.)

 Inside the `radiant-portal-pipeline` directory, run the following command to build the Radiant task operator image:

 ```